Q&A (Skippered Trips)

-Cancellations received 180 days or more are refundable.
-Cancellations received between 180 days and 60 days are not refundable unless the yacht can rebooked and are subject to a fee.
+Cancellations received up to 60 days before the trip are not refundable unless the yacht can rebooked and are subject to a fee.
 Cancellations inside of 60 days are non-refundable.

 +What is a refundable deposit?
 Is it required with a skippered trip?

 The refundable deposit is an amount that is blocked (and not charged) in a credit card of our guests for damages that may occur during the trip because of bad maneuvering or for mishandles of the captain.
 However since there is our professional skipper onboard we do not require any refundable deposit from our guests so it will be equal to zero(0).
 For small damages that may occur there is a damage waiver pack in each boat selection so this eliminates any responsibility of our guests

 General questions on our services